luludada/Resume/README.md

 * 2018/02, finished building personal website, and post website online.

-* 2018/03, led 1010K successfully qualified for the BC VEX Robotics Provincial Championship.
+* 2018/03, led 1010K successfully qualified for the BC VEX Robotics Provincial Championship and ranked at 14th.

 ## Personal Project